Coluding/dreamerv3/README.md

 - Confirms the baseline performance of DreamerV3.
 - Improves learning speed, especially in sparse-reward environments.
 - Achieves consistently lower dynamics and prediction errors due to prioritized replay and intrinsic reward-driven exploration.
+- Please see the Reproduction, Optimized replay buffer and Latent reward disagreement section in `notebook.ipynb` to know how to reproduce our results.

 ## Strengths
 - Robust latent dynamics modeling and efficient planning.